saturneric/GpgFrontend-Manual/src/content/docs/advanced/portable-mode.md

 key.
 That store belongs to one computer, and a portable copy has to work on any computer you plug it into.

-That option is greyed out for you, so there is nothing to do.
+That option is greyed out for you, so there is nothing you need to do.
 See [Application Secure Key](/advanced/app-secure-key/) if you want the details.

 ## Tip: Moving Between Computers